A Makers' Dinner: a blissful time for those in love with wine.

 "As of today, I officially appoint Rei Kawakami as the Head of Winemaking at Kisvin Winery."

-Who are the "makers" in a winemaker's dinner?
+Who are the "Makers" in Makers' Dinner?
 At this moment, the answer seemed clear.
 It doesn't just refer to those who made wine in the past.
-It signifies the chain of people who carry forward today's glass to tomorrow's wine.
-Knowing the maker means knowing the time and commitment of the people behind the wine.
+It signifies the chain of people who carry on today's glass and connect it to tomorrow's wine.
+Knowing the producer means knowing the time and commitment of the people behind the wine.

 To conclude the dinner, small glasses were served.
-This was a grappa, made from Kisvin's grape pomace, conceptualized by RISONARE Yatsugatake staff and contract-distilled—a unique bottle created solely for this evening, never to be released commercially.
+It was a grappa made from Kisvin's grape pomace, a special bottling planned by RISONARE Yatsugatake staff and produced through contract brewing—a unique creation for this one night, never to be released commercially.
 Only those present that night knew of its existence.

-"It's been a day that makes me glad I make wine," Saito Mayu's words filled the room, a sentiment shared by all.
+"It's been a day that makes me feel glad I make wine," shared Mayu Saito, her words creating a shared moment of quiet understanding among everyone present.

-What is the essence of a winemaker's dinner?
+What is the essence of a Makers' Dinner?
 Isn't it falling in love with wine?
 A glass savored after a glimpse behind the scenes remains etched in memory for a long time.
 Indeed, everyone present that day must have fallen in love with Kisvin.

 ●Main Dining Room "OTTO SETTE"